abhinavs/abhinavs.github.io/_posts/2011-06-23-what-is-your-good-name.md

 and how it is different from the way, we grown-ups, learn new languages?
-I think, kids learn them and the real world at the same time, hence they map words with real things - like the word 'chocolate' with something sweet in a wraper they love to eat.
+I think, kids learn them and the real world at the same time, hence they map words with real things - like the word 'chocolate' with something sweet in a wrapper they love to eat.
 <br />
 <br />
 On the other hand, when grown-ups try to learn one - they